-The Minister for Health, Deputy Stephen Donnelly, has announced his intention to establish an inquiry into the historical licensing and use of the epilepsy drug Sodium Valproate – also known as Epilim – in Ireland.
+The Minister for Health, Deputy Stephen Donnelly announced in November 2020 that an inquiry would be held on the historical licensing and use of the epilepsy drug Sodium Valproate – also known as Epilim – in Ireland.

 The inquiry is being established due to the effects that the drug can have on children who are exposed to the drug in the womb.

 This page is designed for people who may be hearing about the impact of this drug in pregnancy for the first time.
 If you are in any way concerned, please get in touch with your local Epilepsy Ireland Community Resource Officer or OACS Ireland.